OUR LAB’S HISTORY

 Natalie Alfonso Alcaide

-Natalie is a freshman in the College of Arts and Sciences majoring in Linguistics.
-She is currently working on the Eye Tracking project and the CAFE Consortium project.
-After Georgetown, Natalie plans to pursue a career that combines her interests in linguistics, psychology, and education.
-She hopes to become an educator or a speech-language pathologist.
+Natalie is a junior in the College of Arts and Sciences majoring in Linguistics with minors in Psychology and Education, Inquiry, and Justice.
+She is currently working on the PLAY Project.
+After Georgetown, Natalie plans to pursue a Doctorate in Education, focusing on curriculum development and teaching.
+Natalie hopes to become an educator or an education specialist at a nonprofit organization.

 Learn More